haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

-Any student who has substantial reason to believe that another person in a campus room (e.g., classroom) is threatening the safety of others by not complying (e.g., not wearing a mask) may leave the room without consequence.
+Any student who has substantial reason to believe that another person in a campus room (e.g., classroom) is threatening the safety of others by not complying may leave the room without consequence.
 The student is encouraged to report the behavior to and discuss next steps with their instructor.
 Students also have the option of reporting the behavior to the [Office of the Student Rights and Responsibilities](https://www.purdue.edu/odos/osrr/).
 See also Purdue